devfans/devfans.github.io/_posts/2022-06-06-hierarhical-deterministic-wallet-concepts.md

 - With strict ENT(Entropy size) and CS(Check Sum), result in the length of MS(Mnemonic Sentence)

-- With a ideal word list mapping bytes to words, then we have the mnemonic sentence.
+- With an ideal word list mapping bytes to words, then we have the mnemonic sentence.

-- So with such a sentence and option passphrase, do HMAC-SHA512 computations will generate a seed in 512 bits.
+- So with such a sentence and optional passphrase, do HMAC-SHA512 computations will generate a seed in 512 bits.

 ```